-This character showed highly significant negative correlation with fruit breadth and negative but insignicant correlation with length and fruit weight at both genotypic and phenotypic level indicating if number of female flower increased fruit breadth would be decreased highly and fruit length and weight would also be decreased.
-Number of female flower had positive correlation with fruit yield per plant indicating that if the number of female flower increased number of fruit also increasesd.
+This character showed highly positive correlation with fruit length and fruit breadth at both genotypic and phenotypic level indicating if number of female flower increased fruit breadth would be increased highly.
+Number of female flower had positive correlation with fruit yield per plant indicating that if the number of female flower increased number of fruit also increased.
 Mohanty (2001) reported similar trend of relationship.